DmcEx0/TerrainGrassSystem/README.md

 ---

+## 🔄 Runtime rendering through RenderGraph

+`GrassRenderPassFeature` adds two ordered passes after opaque geometry:

+1. **Generate pass.** The CPU collects visible terrain tiles and uploads their descriptors.
+One batched compute dispatch samples the heightmap, mask and noise, rejects candidates by distance/frustum and optionally camera depth, selects one LOD, and appends surviving blades to high/low GPU buffers.
+A tiny compute kernel then builds indirect draw arguments from the GPU counters — there is no CPU readback.
+2. **Draw pass.** RenderGraph attaches the current camera color and depth targets, then records one indirect forward draw per LOD.

+This is better than using `LateUpdate` at runtime because the work belongs to the camera's render frame, runs after opaque depth is available, has explicit color/depth dependencies, and cannot be submitted accidentally for unrelated cameras.
+It also enables depth occlusion and avoids an out-of-pipeline runtime fallback.
+The original `LateUpdate` + `Graphics.RenderMeshIndirect` path is preserved only for Edit-mode Scene View preview and is stripped from player builds.

+---

 ## 🎨 Terrain mask (`Grass Mask`)

 An RGBA texture the size of the terrain (or smaller — it stretches over UV).
 Channels: